How to Find Out What Year Your House Was Built

 - Electrical systems likely need updating for modern loads

-- Plumbing may be galvanized steel, requiring replacement
+- Plumbing may be galvanized steel or cast iron, requiring replacement

 - Foundation systems vary widely in quality and design